eliasdejong/viperlith/docs/ARCHITECTURE.md

 So what to do?

-### CQRS Architecture
+## CQRS Architecture
-In CQRS, database reads are separated from writes.
+CQRS, or "Command Query Responsibility Segregation" is really just a fancy way to say "separating reads from writes".

 We will make a big change: web workers are themselves not allowed to write to the database.
 Instead, their connections are **read-only** and a separate 'single-writer' process holds **exclusive write access**.
 If a worker needs to affect a write to the database, it will place a command into the queue for the single-writer.